prometheus/docs/content/docs/concepts/data_model.md

 Prometheus fundamentally stores all data as [_time series_](http://en.wikipedia.org/wiki/Time_series): streams of timestamped values belonging to the same metric and the same set of labeled dimensions.
-Besides stored timeseries, Prometheus may generate temporary derived timeseries as the result of queries.
+Besides stored time series, Prometheus may generate temporary derived time series as the result of queries.

 ## Metric names and labels